brunopbaffonso/assertchris.io/posts/2018-10-22-hello-world.md

 > Published on 2018/10/22

+It’s customary, when launching a new ship, to smash a bottle of champagne over the bow.
+Apparently the wasted bottle is meant to invite good luck.
+Perhaps it’s because there will be less alcohol for the captain to drink on that first voyage…

 Similarly, it’s customary when launching a new blog, to publish a post entitled “hello world”.
 I guess it’s because most first programs involve the printing of these two words.

 Hello world.